The Establishment Maintenance And Disposition Of Office Files

 1. Conduct a File Audit: Inventory all existing documents to understand what needs organizing.
 This includes physical files, digital files, and electronic records.

 2. Define Categories and Subcategories: Group files logically.
-As an example, “HR Documents” could include subfolders for “Employee Records,” “Policies,” and “Payroll.”
+To give you an idea, “HR Documents” could include subfolders for “Employee Records,” “Policies,” and “Payroll.”

 3. Choose Storage Solutions: Physical files should be stored in labeled cabinets or shelves.
 Digital files require secure cloud storage or local servers with backup protocols.